dolanmiu/MMM-awesome-alexa/README.md

 # MMM-awesome-alexa
 > A hands free Alexa module for the Magic Mirror, which is activated when you say 'Alexa'.
 > At the moment, this only works for MacOS and Ubuntu.
-Raspberry Pi support will come soon!
+Raspberry Pi has experimental support, it works when I tried it, but please try yourself and let us know on Gitter!

 ## Installation